Mathura rape case: Aftermath

 In September 1979, only a few days after the verdict was pronounced, law professors Upendra Baxi, Raghunath Kelkar and Lotika Sarkar of Delhi University and Vasudha Dhagamwar of Pune wrote an open letter to the Supreme Court, protesting the concept of consent in the judgment.
 "Consent involves submission, but the converse is not necessarily true...From the facts of case, all that is established is submission, and not consent...Is the taboo against pre-marital sex so strong as to provide a license to Indian police to rape young girls."
 Spontaneous widespread protests and demonstrations followed by women's organisations who demanded a review of judgement, receiving extensive media coverage.

 A number of women's group were formed as a direct response to the judgment, including Saheli in Delhi, and prior to that in January 1980, Lotika Sarkar, was also involved in the formation of the first feminist group in India against rape, "Forum Against Rape", later renamed "Forum Against Oppression of Women" (FAOW).
 A national conference was organised by FAOW which started the debate for legal reforms.
 Issues of violence against women and the difficulty of seeking judicial help in sexual crimes was highlighted by the women's movement.

 Following the same tradition, on the International Women's day women from various states including Delhi, Mumbai, Hyderabad and Nagpur took to the streets.
 Seema Sakhare, the founder of the first organizations in India that worked on the issue of violence against women, met and supported Mathura.
 However, the courts ruled that there was no locus standi (legal standing) in the case to rule in favour to Mathura.
 Eventually this led to Government of India amending the rape law.

 Legal reform

-The Criminal Law Amendment Act 1983 (No. 43) made a statutory provision in the face of Section 114 (A) of the Evidence Act made 25 December 1983, which states that if the victim says that she did not consent to the sexual intercourse, the Court shall presume that she did not consent as a rebuttable presumption.
+The Criminal Law Amendment Act 1983 (No. 43) made a statutory provision in the face of Section 114A of the Evidence Act made 25 December 1983, which states that if the victim says that she did not consent to the sexual intercourse, the Court shall presume that she did not consent as a rebuttable presumption.
 New laws were also enacted following the incident.
-The Section 376 (punishment for rape) of the Indian Penal Code underwent a change with the enactment and addition of Section 376(A), Section 376(B), Section 376(C), Section 376(D), which made custodial rape punishable.
+The Section 376 (punishment for rape) of the Indian Penal Code underwent a change with the enactment and addition of section 376A to 376D which made custodial rape punishable.
 Besides defining custodial rape, the amendment shifted the burden of proof from the accuser to the accused once intercourse was established; it also added provisions for in-camera trials, the prohibition on the victim identity disclosure, and tougher sentences.